Suzukiiiii/GA-Project-2/README.md

 - A Trainer may not have more than 6 Pokemon.
 - Clicking on a pokemon's name should bring me to its show page.
 - I should be able to train a Pokemon and increase its level.
-- I should be able to delate a Pokemon.
+- I should be able to delete a Pokemon.

 ## Design Approach

 A Trainer has a name and an array of pokemon (max size of 6).

 A Pokemon has a species, links to their sprites, and a reference to the owning Trainer.

 They share a many to one relationship.